The Long Case For International Business Machines Corporation (IBM)

-International Business Machines Corporation (NYSE:IBM) trade is getting exciting but lets take a deeper look whether it is as good a moment.
-Now trading with a market value of 120.14B, the company has a mix of catalysts and obstacles that spring from the nature of its operations.
+International Business Machines Corporation (NYSE:IBM) is an interesting stock at present.
+Now trading with a market value of 119.85B, the company has a mix of catalysts and obstacles that spring from the nature of its operations.
 In light of the many issues surrounding this company, we thought it was a good time to take a close look at the numbers in order to form a realistic perspective on the fundamental picture for this stock.International Business Machines Corporation (NYSE:IBM) Fundamentals That Matter

 It’s generally a good idea to start with the most fundamental piece of the picture: the balance sheet.
 The balance sheet health of any company plays a key role in its ability to meet its obligations and maintain the faith of its investment base.
 For IBM, the company currently has 10.23 billion of cash on the books, which is offset by 9.91 billion in current liabilities.
 The trend over time is important to note.
 In this case, the company’s debt has been growing.
 The company also has 149.62 billion in total assets, balanced by 0 in total liabilities, which should give you a sense of the viability of the company under any number of imagined business contexts.